-Open to composers of all ages, this year’s contest requires writing a carol for SATB – A Cappella Choir.
+Open to composers of all ages, this year’s contest requires writing a carol for SATB chorus and oboe.
 Each year, the contest has produced wonderful new settings of familiar texts and carols based on existing poems and original texts, each year with a different instrument.

 The two winners will each receive a prize of $1,000.
-The winning carols will be premiered at the December 2, 8, 9, and 10, 2017 Welcome Christmas concerts featuring the VocalEssence Chorus & Ensemble Singers.
-The performances will be recorded for national broadcast in 2018 via American Public Media.
+The winning carols will be premiered at the December 1, 7, 8, and 9, 2018 Welcome Christmas concerts featuring the VocalEssence Chorus & Ensemble Singers.
+The performances will be recorded for national broadcast in 2019 via American Public Media.
 The winners are invited to attend the rehearsals and performances at their own expense, and will have the opportunity for radio interviews as well as other media coverage and promotion.

 Under the artistic direction of founder Philip Brunelle, VocalEssence is a champion of choral music: performing past and present repertoire for voices, commissioning new works from today’s composers, and celebrating the human experience through concerts and community engagement.
 VocalEssence has been recognized by ASCAP with five awards for its adventurous programming of contemporary music and has been honored with the Margaret Hillis Achievement Award for Choral Excellence.
 The VocalEssence Ensemble Singers are the 32-voice professional chorus of VocalEssence and the core of its 125-voice Chorus.